The Historic Yellowstone Trail

 Exploring the Yellowstone Trail is an enjoyable adventure filled with charming places to refuel, grab a bite, or rest for the night.
 However, there are stretches of this historic route where preparation is essential—a few days' worth of food, a full tank of gas, and preferably a four-wheel-drive vehicle are highly recommended.
 One such section is Wenas Road.
 Originally called Shushuskin Road before becoming part of the Yellowstone Trail in 1915, it was named after an Upper Yakama man who lived at its northern end.
 The road begins in Ellensburg and winds south over Ellensburg Pass to Yakima.

 Shushuskin Road was built in the late 1870s as part of the Dalles-Ellensburg Stage Road, which transported people, mail, and freight along a grueling 150-mile route.
 The road's ruggedness was legendary, as one stagecoach driver remarked, "There is no hell in the hereafter; it lies between The Dalles and Ellensburg."
 In 1913, Shushuskin Road became part of the Inland Empire Highway, which saw improvements to make it passable for automobiles.
-Though the road was a state highway for only 13 years, it has remained in continuous use, eventually being replaced by a shorter, flatter route through the Yakima River Canyon in 1925.
-This was the same year the Yellowstone Trail was rerouted over Blewett Pass.
+Though the road was a state highway for only 13 years, it has remained in continuous use, eventually being replaced by a shorter, flatter route through the Yakima River Canyon in 1925 as a section of US Highway 97 but today we know as State Route 821.
+The Yellowstone Trail was rerouted over this new highway but it only lasted about a year when the Trail was reroutes from Spokane to Seattle following the Sunset Highway through Blewett Pass.

 Despite its history, I had never driven the Wenas Road section of the Yellowstone Trail.
 The thought of traversing nearly 25 miles of dirt road, surrounded by little more than sagebrush, in our Toyota Prius was not exactly inviting.
 But it was one of those bucket-list drives I had to experience at least once.
 Today, that time had come.
 What could go wrong?
-Worst case, we could turn around or camp if things got rough.
+Worst case, we could turn around if things got rough.
+If we got stuck we could just camp until some kind soul found us.
+Camping is fun isn't it?
 I kept these thoughts to myself, as telling my wife might have ended the trip before it began.

 I recalled an early date with my wife when I took her off-roading in a four-wheel-drive vehicle.
 That adventure almost ended in disaster as we teetered on the edge of a cliff.
-If not for some timely straps, I would have lost the Jeep forever, along with any hope of a second date.
+If not for some timely straps and a railroad track, I would have lost the Jeep forever, along with any hope of a second date.
 This trip, though, was supposed to be a scenic drive.
 Or so I let her believe.

 That morning, with coffee in hand, we set off for Ellensburg under a clear sky, a rare sight for March.
-As we left, we spotted a bald eagle catching breakfast in a nearby yard, something we had never seen before.
+As we left, we spotted a bald eagle catching breakfast in our front yard, something we had never seen before.
 I took it as a good omen, though I would later realize I had misread the sign—the eagle symbolized the road, and we were its prey.

 Upon reaching Ellensburg, I saw Umptanum Ridge and Manastash Ridge in the distance, with no snow in sight.
 Wenas Road crosses Ellensburg Pass between these ridges, and I was relieved that snow wouldn't be a factor.
 This road lies miles from civilization, and there’s no easy way to determine if it's passable in early spring.
 Seeing the snow-free ridges eased my anxiety about getting over the summit.